 Regardless of whether most people are willing to pay you for your services and knowledge or not, you have to learn to shift your mindset so that you don’t give away your knowledge for free, but rather charge for it.

-In order to succeed in this business, you have to shift your mindset.
-You have to be able to see the value that you offer, and be willing to ask people to pay for it.
+You have to be able to see the value that you offer and be willing to ask people to pay for it.